I am sure you will agree with me on this:

 According to several industry studies, articles with images get a lot more views than articles without images.

-There is no rocket science in knowing that human brains processes images or any form of Multimedia better than texts.
+There is no rocket science in knowing that human brains process images or any form of Multimedia better than texts.

 But be a little careful.